elix-stack/2025-resolutions/README.md

-# 2025-resolutions
+# elix-library
-A repository to track and accomplish my 2025 resolutions.
-Stay focused!
+📖 Elix Library – A free and accessible digital library for learners and researchers.